aws-samples/aws-genomics-nextflow-workshop/README.md

 10. In the "Launch template" drop down, select the `genomics-workflow-template` you created previously
 11. Set Minimum and Desired vCPUs to 0.

-!!! info
+> *INFO*
+>
-    Minimum vCPUs is the lowest number of active vCPUs (i.e. instances) your compute environment will keep running and available for placing jobs when there are no jobs queued.
+>  Minimum vCPUs is the lowest number of active vCPUs (i.e. instances) your compute environment will keep running and available for placing jobs when there are no jobs queued.
 Setting this to 0 means that AWS Batch will terminate all instances when all queued jobs are complete.
+>

-    Desired vCPUs is the number of active vCPUs (i.e. instances) that are currently needed in the compute environment to process queued jobs.
+>  Desired vCPUs is the number of active vCPUs (i.e. instances) that are currently needed in the compute environment to process queued jobs.
 Setting this to 0 implies that there are currently no queued jobs.
 AWS Batch will adjust this number based on the number of jobs queued and their resource requirements.
+>

-    Maximum vCPUs is the highest number of active vCPUs (i.e. instances) your compute environment will launch.
+>  Maximum vCPUs is the highest number of active vCPUs (i.e. instances) your compute environment will launch.
 This places a limit on the number of jobs the compute environment can process in parallel.

 For networking, the options are populated with your account's default VPC, public subnets, and security group.
 This should be sufficient for the purposes of this workshop.
 In a production setting, it is recommended to use a separate VPC, private subnets therein, and associated security groups.